leonp/leonp.github.io/_work/managing-self-service-project.md

 - You don’t have to update any client software: update the website and all instances are update
 - Responsive design means it’s easy to scale your software to any screen

-So what form would this website take?
-Would it be viable?
+I felt strongly this was a good idea, but would it be viable?
+If so, what form would it take?
 What should we be looking for?
-I decided to run a design sprint to find out.
+I decided to run a sprint to find out.

-## Research phase: A design sprint
+## Research phase: A feasibility, study and design sprint

-I chose one of the best digital agencies in the UK to carry out some research into what a web app might do, and look like.
+I chose one of the most respected digital agencies in the UK to carry out some research into what a web app might do, and look like.

 I worked with [Clearleft](https://clearleft.com/) over a week, interviewing staff and customers, investigating the feasibility and technical aspects of our proposed approach.
 We did lots of different activities, some structured, some more free form.